Presidential Palace, Chișinău: Description

 When describing the renovation, President Dodon joked: "There was nothing here when we arrived, but you know, I’m a man who treasures his household, so we brought a few things".
-Under his term, he kept created wine basement, an artificial lake, and a chicken farm.
+Under his term, he had added a wine cellar, an artificial lake, and a chicken farm.
 His presidency also included the introduction of a Ziua Ușilor Deschise (Open Doors Day) at the palace for Moldovan youth.